DeepPSP/torch_ecg/torch_ecg/databases/README.md

 Migrated and improved from [DeepPSP/database_reader](https://github.com/DeepPSP/database_reader)

-After migration, all should be tested, the progression:
+After migration, all should be tested again, the progression:

 | Database      | Source    | Tested             |
 | ------------- | --------- | ------------------ |